 Over 95% of Sunnyvale water comes from two sources - the Hetch Hetchy Reservoir through the San Francisco Public Utilities Commission (SFPUC) and Valley Water's State Water Project or Central Valley Project.
-While we are no longer in a drought, water conservation must remain a way of life in California.
-Sunnyvale already has water waste prohibitions in effect to make conservation a way of life, as listed in Sunnyvale Municipal Code 12.34.020.
+The frequency and severity of droughts makes it essential that water conservation remain a way of life in California.
+Sunnyvale has implemented ongoing water waste prohibitions to make conservation and efficient water use a way of life, as listed in Sunnyvale Municipal Code 12.34.020.

 The Bay Area Water Supply and Conservation Agency (BAWSCA), SFPUC and the Valley Water lead regional water supply issues.
-However, it is important for the City to stay current on the water resource issues to lend advocacy support when needed.
+However, it is important for the City to stay current on the water resource issues to lend advocacy support when needed, especially for new water supply projects and water conservation programs.